wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

     > Note: If the tool pane does not open, ensure that you have the latest Azure SDK installed.
 At the time of this writing, the latest version is 2.9.

 1. Our new web application will need a globally unique DNS name.
 Locate the `webSiteName` variable.
 This will synchronize the editor view with the outline view.
-In the editor, replace the existing name ***dotnetapptest**.
+In the editor, replace the existing value ***webSite*** with ***dotnetapptest***.

      ![image](./media/image-06.gif)

 1. The web application needs to be configured to work with the AzureAD, Azure Storage, Azure Redis Cache, and ASP.NET WebAPI that we configured earlier.

-    In earlier exercises we have configured these settings as web.config variables on our local machines, and in the Azure Portal for our "Dev" Azure Web App.
+    In earlier exercises we have configured these settings as `Web.config` variables on our local machines, and in the Azure Portal for our `DevCamp` Azure Web App.

     ARM Templates can include child `resources`, which define options for a given parent resource.
 For a web app, we can add `appsettings` to adjust the environment variables present on our app, instead of or in addition to using web.config.

 1. In the JSON outline tool pane, select the `Website` parent resource.
-Right-click and select `Add New Resource`
+Right-click and select `Add New Resource`.

      ![image](./media/image-07.gif)